-How much lift do you need to go Overlanding?
-None.
-However, let’s discuss the minimum amount of lift needed to make your Overlanding adventures even better.
+Wondering how much lift you need to go overlanding?
+Let’s discuss the minimum amount of lift needed to make your overlanding adventures even better.

 How much lift do you need to go Overlanding?
-None.
-You just don’t need any.
+2 inches will do it.
+However, you just don’t need any if I’m being honest.
 Now, could a little bit of lift help you manage terrain and ensure a smoother trip?
 Yes.
 However, nothing additional in terms of lift is needed to go Overlanding.
 Let’s take a look at what you can and can’t do with your rig when you go Overlanding both with and without any additional lift.

 What is “Overlanding” anyways?